dokester/BayesicFitting/docs/troubles.md

 distributes the value over the degenerated parameters.
 Try hasDegeneracy() to check for this condition.<br>
 -->
+It can also happen that the model is in principle non-degenerate.
+But the data do not encompass the full range of possibilties the model has to offer.
+The model is (almost) degenerate under this particular data set.
+For other data sets it could be OK.

 Although NestedSampler has no problems with degenerate models, it is in general better to use simpler models.